-If possible, try to include your keywords in your H1, H2 and H3 tags.
-These are weaker signals but they do count.
-Using header tags in your page content also breaks it up and makes it easier to read, much like I’ve done with this post!
+If possible, try to include your keywords in your H1, H2, and H3 tags.
+These are weaker signals, but they do count.

 4. Product Descriptions

-What search engines now see are multiple websites with the same content.
+If you don’t change the copy written by manufacturers, there are a few things that work against you.
+First of all, these descriptions are distributed to all the other online stores selling the same product, this is what search engines now see as multiple websites with the same content.
 Ever since the Panda algorithm came out, sites with duplicate content have been getting penalized by Google.

-A rule to remember when it comes to any SEO, not just product page SEO, is that search engines love unique and interesting content.
-Keep in mind that your content should be descriptive in a way that helps your customers when they are deciding on a product.
+A rule to remember when it comes to any SEO, not just product page SEO, is that search engines love unique and exciting content.

 5. Product Reviews

-Product reviews are great because your store is consistently being updated with fresh and unique content.
-The best part is it’s all free user-generated content, making it a very scalable and cost-effective way of adding new content to all your product pages.
+Because your store is consistently being updated with fresh and unique content, Google is going to rank you higher.
+The best part is that it’s free user-generated content, making it a scalable and cost-effective way of adding new content to all your product pages.

-In this example you can see how the micro-data manifests as a star rating and number of reviews.
+In this example, you can see how the micro-data manifests as a star rating and a number of reviews.
 It helps customers decide if they should click on the result or go to the next one.